plai-group/latent-flexible-video-diffusion-modeling/README.md

 # Full overview
 # Usage

 Tested with Python 3.10 in a conda environment.
-We require the Python packages `tensordict mpi4py torch torchvision wandb blobfile tqdm moviepy imageio diffusers` as well as the command line tool `ffmpeg`.
+We require the Python packages `tensordict mpi4py torch torchvision wandb blobfile tqdm moviepy imageio diffusers opencv-python` as well as the command line tool `ffmpeg`.
 This repository itself should also be installed by running
 ```
 pip install -e .
 ```